kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/07-liking/03-like-genealogy-mutation.md

 // MORE CODE
 ```

-## Go to LikeGenealogy and work with that function
+## Go to `LikeGenealogy` and work with that function
-* Add likeGenealogy to our arguments
+* Add `likeGenealogy` to our arguments
-* Add click event that likes genealogy when we click on it
+* Add click event that likes `genealogy` when we click on it
-* Provide a function that will be called when we click on the like `handleLike` (We need to make this an arrow function because we are passing in the function (if we did not the function would be called as soon as the component loads) )
+* Provide an event handler function that will be called when we click on the **like** (We'll name it `handleLike` and we need to make this an arrow function because we are passing in the function (if we did not the function would be called as soon as the component loads) )

 ```
 // MORE CODE